MartinDavis3/Hangman-game-exercise/README.md

 # Hangman-game-exercise
-Class exercise to produce JavaScript code for a hangman game.
+Class exercise to produce a version of the hangman game in TypeScript from our original JavaScript version.
 Completed exercise.